mike-ward/talk-github-pages/slides.md

 --
 ### What are GitHub Pages?

-- Web Pages hosted directly from your GitHub repository
+- Web pages hosted directly from your GitHub repository

 - Just edit, push, and your changes are live